Atlético draws with Barcelona and keeps Liga lead - WHIZ News

 Barcelona began at full strength but coach Ronald Koeman was absent to serve the second of a two-game suspension for using inappropriate language while arguing with a referee.

-Atlético midfielder Thomas Lemar was injured less than 15 minutes in, while Barcelona midfielder Sergio Busquets left after 30 minutes because of a head injury.
+Atlético midfielder Thomas Lemar was injured less than 15 minutes in, while Barcelona midfielder Sergio Busquets left after 30 minutes after a head collision with an opponent.
+Busquets had a “facial contusion and a fissure in his maxilla,” the club said.

 OTHER RESULTS